 There is no question that parental rights are under attack.
-CPS and police state abuses are rampant everywhere you look.
+CPS and State abuses are rampant everywhere you look.
 Kids are being removed from safe and loving homes for crimes like seeking a second medical opinion, refusing to follow doctor’s orders, home-schooling, home-birthing, and taking a harmless mineral supplement.
 A quick visit to MedicalKidnap.com is pretty eye-opening.

 Something has gotta give, no question about it.
 But a careful read of the so-called “Parental Rights” Amendment (to the U.S. Constitution) and you know this ain’t it.

 About the flawed Parental Rights Amendment

 Click here for the current version of this post.
 There are excellent points made in this post, if I do say so myself :) So worth the short read.
 But for my arguments against the PRA, it’s all updated at the link!

 What the Founders Said

 The most abiding argument the Founders had was about whether or not to include an amendment for every natural right.
 In the end, they decided just the top 10.

 Why?
 Because the State (and people) can interpret anything any way they choose.
 Just look at the endless discussions on the 2nd Amendment… So the Founders decided to keep it simple.

 The founding documents were written to declare our unalienable individual rights against government over-reach.